gaubrey1/celo-ico/README.md

 Account 1 will be the account that deploys the smart contracts while Account 2 will be the account that mints the NFT and gets rewarded with the ICO.

-> Note: The first Account created in Metamask is by default Account 1.
+>**_Note_**: The first Account created in Metamask is by default Account 1.
 This is the account that deploys the smart contract.
 Account 1 will be able to withdraw funds sent by Account 2 as payment for minting the NFT.

 ## Pushing Code to Github
 After testing your dapp and checking that everything behaves correctly, upload your project to a new GitHub repository.
 Instructions on how to do this can be found [here](https://www.git-tower.com/learn/git/faq/push-to-github/).